hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

     The `nodes-allowlist` in the [permissions configuration file](#permissions-configuration-file) must contain the specified bootnodes.

+!!! tip

+    If your node has two different IP addresses for ingress and egress (for example, if you use Kuberetes implementing a load balancer for ingress and a NAT gateway IP address for egress), add both addresses to the allowlist, using the same public key for each IP address.
+This will allow the node to connect.

 ### Enabling node allowlisting

 To enable node allowlisting, specify the